openvinotoolkit/openvino_tensorflow/README.md

         TensorFlow version used for this build: v2.2.0-0-2b96f3662b CXX11_ABI flag used for this build: 1 nGraph bridge built with Grappler: False
-        nGraph bridge built with Variables and Optimizers Enablement: False

 Note: The version of the ngraph-tensorflow-bridge is not going to be exactly the same as when you build from source.
 This is due to delay in the source release and publishing the corresponding Python wheel.

+Test the installation:

+        python3 test_ngtf.py

+This command runs all C++ and Python unit tests from the `ngraph-bridge` source tree.
+It also runs various TensorFlow Python tests using nGraph.

 ### Build and run nGraph in Docker